thecodeteam/mosaicme/README.md

 Retrieve images from Twitter accounts | Mosaicme retrieves images from the selected list of Twitter accounts and stores them in the Object store.
 Process a mosaic from selected pictures | It will build a mosaic from a picture using the stored pictures.
 The resulting mosaic is then stored in the Object store.
 Mosaic "My" picture					  | Mosaicme creates a mosaic based on the picture provided by the user.
-Post Mosaic to Twitter Account		  | Mosaicme will post a mosaic to a selected Twitter account on a regular interval.
+Post Mosaic to Twitter Account		  | Mosaicme will post a mosaic to a selected Twitter account(s) on a regular interval.
 This can be configured via the Configuration Section.
 Display list Pictures				  | Shows the list of pictures currently stored in the system.
 Display list Mosaics				  | Shows the list of mosaics currently stored in the system.
 SMS "My" Mosaic						  | Using Twilio Services, the System will SMS you the selected Mosaic, when you send it an SMS with the picture ID.
-Configure Mosaicme 					  | Enables administrator to configure the system Mosaicme statistics                   | Generates a list of statistics based on usage, storage, and images meta data.
+Configure Mosaicme 					  | Enables administrator to configure the system via a web interface.
+Mosaicme statistics                   | Generates a list of statistics based on usage, storage, and images. meta data.